Harriet Tubman Biography

-Thousands of "contraband" slaves made their way north and into Union army camps.
+Thousands of "contraband" enslaved made their way north and into Union army camps.
 They often went to work for the Union as laborers, helping to build walls, digging trenches, cooking meals, and repairing uniforms.
 Eventually, many of the men would become soldiers and fight in the war.

-Harriet knew the escaped slaves would need help and protection.
+Harriet knew the escaped enslaved would need help and protection.
 Despite being free from slavery, army camps would not be safe places for children and young women.
 Harriet also felt that if the Union won the Civil War, slavery would be abolished.
 She wanted to do whatever she could to help.

 Author: Lindsley, Harvey B

 In 1862, Harriet headed to Port Royal in South Carolina.
 Her first official job at Port Royal was as a nurse.
 Over the years, Harriet had become knowledgeable in treating various diseases with roots and herbs.
 The majority of soldiers who died during the Civil War, died from diseases that had nothing to do with wounds they received in battle.
-Harriet treated both soldiers and escaped slaves alike, waging her own war on diseases such as typhoid, smallpox, yellow fever, and malaria.
+Harriet treated both soldiers and escaped enslaved alike, waging her own war on diseases such as typhoid, smallpox, yellow fever, and malaria.

-Harriet also worked to improve the lives of the escaped slaves at Port Royal.
+Harriet also worked to improve the lives of the escaped enslaved at Port Royal.
 At one point she had a local laundry house built using some of her own savings.
 Here she trained some of the women to work as laundresses, teaching them a skill they could use for employment once the war ended.

 Creating a Spy Ring

 After serving as a nurse for around a year, Harriet took on a new job for the Union.
-She created a spy and scouting network using knowledge from escaped slaves and local water pilots.
+She created a spy and scouting network using knowledge from escaped enslaved and local water pilots.
 Harriet's experience moving around undetected and blending into the scenery made her a perfect candidate for the job.
 Her group of spies soon provided the local army with maps of the region, troop movements, and other important information for the war.
 In March of 1863, information provided by Tubman's scouts led to a successful raid on Jacksonville, Florida.